School leaders’ service

 Our professional supervision gives you a safe and confidential space to talk about, and process what is going on for you at work.

-You will work with trained professional supervisors to develop new coping strategies and feel more fulfilled and in control.
+You will work with trained professional supervisors to focus on your mental wellbeing and help you develop new coping strategies to feel more fulfilled and in control.